Technical Advisory

 • Latency vs Consistency: Real-time responses require optimistic, local decisions with eventual reconciliation to global objectives; strict consistency can slow adaptation.

-• Model Granularity: Fine-grained control yields better optimization but increases data volume, state management complexity, and risk of overfitting to transient signals.
+• Model Granularity: Fine-grained control yields better optimization but increases data volume and state-management complexity.

 • Security vs Openness: Rich data sharing across domains improves optimization but expands attack surfaces; defense-in-depth and zero-trust designs are essential.

-• Predictability vs Adaptability: Deterministic policies improve auditability; stochastic or learning-based policies improve adaptation to uncertainty but complicate verification.
+• Predictability vs Adaptability: Deterministic policies aid auditability; stochastic or learning-based policies improve adaptation but complicate verification.

 Failure Modes and Resilience

-• Latency Amplification: Delays in data delivery or decision dissemination cause misalignment between planned and actual production schedules.
+• Latency Amplification: Delays in data delivery or decision dissemination can misalign planned and actual schedules.

-• Agency Conflicts: Competing agents optimize for different objectives, leading to oscillations or suboptimal aggregate behavior without proper coordination.
+• Agency Conflicts: Competing agents optimizing different objectives can oscillate without proper coordination.

 • Partially Connected Partitions: Network partitions isolate subsets of agents, risking local optima or safety violations during outages.